vladiim/marknote/readme.md

 # Coffeescript

-All test files are edited in `spec/coffee` all files are managed and edited in `js/coffee`.
+All test files are edited in `test/coffee` all files are managed and edited in `coffee`.
 In order to automate the build from coffeescript to javascript run `guard`.

 ***